AlexPoltak/vrs_cvicenie_3/README.md

 ## qpolygonrubberband is class for painting polygon.

 ### Getting Started
-1. To set polygon which should be drawn call **setPolygon** on object of this class:
+1. To set polygon and draw it, call **setPolygon** on object of this class:
 ```js
 void setPolygon(std::vector<QPoint> polygonPoints)
 ```